TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 .. _supported-ways-of-dependency-injection:

-Supported Ways of Dependency Injection
+Supported ways of dependency injection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Classes should be adapted to avoid both, :php:`\TYPO3\CMS\Extbase\Object\ObjectManager` and :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()` whenever possible.
 Class dependencies should be injected via constructor injection or setter methods.

+.. index::Dependency injection; Constructor injection
 .. _constructor-injection:

-Constructor Injection
+Constructor injection
 ---------------------

 A class dependency can simply be specified as a constructor argument::